Full course description

 Organized to allow a flexible schedule, pacing guidelines and suggested benchmarks are provided to help students maximize their learning and earn their course credit in a timely way.
 Students can expect to interact with peers as well as to receive regular constructive feedback from their teachers.
 The course provides learning experiences focused on Indiana state literature and composition standards.

 This course is designed for high-school sophomores.
-Note that all Cooperative courses are limited to students under 21 years of age.

 View a demo version of the course at https://iu.instructure.com/courses/1627368